Professor Sarah Creel

 Processing sound in language.

 I look at how the speech signal is interpreted moment-by-moment (on-line) by examining participants’ eye movements to objects as a word elapses over time.
 This methodology is a particularly nice way to examine the development of word recognition: assuming normal vision, anyone from infancy through adulthood has some capacity to execute eye movements to named objects.
 I also conduct learning studies where I measure post-learning confusions between words/sounds and time to reach a particular accuracy criterion as a measure of learning difficulty.
+A new line of research examines relationships between a listener’s percepts and their productions, by asking how well they comprehend their own speech outputs.
+Stay tuned or ask me for more info!

 How is children’s knowledge about sound in language different from adults’?
 The prevailing account of developing sound recognition is that children are tuned to the sounds of their native language by the end of the first year of life.
 My work suggests a more protracted developmental time course (see Creel & Quam, 2015, TICS), wherein children are perceptually-learning their native language (and other sound patterns like music) for a lengthier time span.
 First, adults are vastly superior to children at learning to recognize new voices (Jiménez & Creel, 2011, BUCLD; Creel & Jiménez, 2012), an ability linked to language knowledge (Bregman & Creel, 2014).
 Second, ongoing work suggests that adults are better than children at a musical “word”-learning task, where they associate short melodies with pictures (Creel & Tumlin, Cognitive Science Journal, 2012; Creel, 2014, JEPLMC, and 2016, Cognitive Science Journal).